reactos/reactos/reactos/lib/expat/tests/benchmark/README.txt

 Returns:

-  The time (in seconds) it takes to parse the test file, averaged of the number of iterations.
+  The time (in seconds) it takes to parse the test file, averaged over the number of iterations.